titanicsend/LXStudio-TE/resources/shaders/doc/SHADERFRAMEWORK.md

 ## Uniforms - Data Supplied by the TE Framework
 LX passes audio and control data to your shader as uniforms.
-A uniform is the GLSL equivalent of a constant.
+A uniform is effectively a constant.
 It is set at the time the shader is called, and can be read, but not changed.
 (The compiler will complain if you try.)
 The uniforms below are available to every shader running on the TE platform.